 The Planning Commission held a Public Hearing on March 28, 2018 and on March 29, 2018 to discuss their recommendation to Council regarding the land use program for Cannabis Activities within the City.
 A draft of the staff report and regulations are available online here: http://opengov.slocity.org/WebLink/1/doc/71503/Page1.aspx.

-The City Council will be holding a study session on the City's Cannabis Regulations at the February 20, 2018 City Council Hearing Session at 6:00 p.m.
-The staff report is available to review which outlines various topics to be discussed during the study session and provides numerous attachments such the results of a community survey, information on the State of California's permitting process and agencies involved, and maps of residential, school, and combined residential/school buffers within the City.
+The City Council held a study session on the City's Cannabis Regulations on February 20, 2018.
+The staff report is available to review which outlines various topics discussed during the study session and provides numerous attachments such the results of a community survey, information on the State of California's permitting process and agencies involved, and maps of residential, school, and combined residential/school buffers within the City.

 OVERVIEW OF DRAFT CANNABIS REGULATIONS

 The City of San Luis Obispo has published an overview of draft Cannabis Regulations that are currently being developed.
-The purpose of publishing this overview is to engage the public and City Council in important questions surrounding the implementation of Proposition 64 and how a regulated cannabis market may be regulated and permitted within the City of San Luis Obispo.
-The City Council will take up this issue during a study session on February 20, 2018.
+The purpose of publishing this overview is to engage the public dialog regarding the implementation of Proposition 64 and how a regulated cannabis market may be regulated and permitted within the City of San Luis Obispo.

 CURRENT CITY POLICY

 Adopted by the City Council in March 2017, Ordinance 1633 – Expressly prohibits all commercial and industrial, medical and recreational uses of cannabis within the City.

 - Monitor developments in other jurisdictions

 - Engage the community regarding various land use and taxation alternatives that may be appropriate